-Discussion with staff and a review of returned staff views questionnaires confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
+Discussion with the registered manager, assistant manager and care staff confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
 A schedule for mandatory training, annual staff appraisals and staff supervision was maintained and was reviewed during the inspection.
-A template for annual staff appraisals was reviewed during the inspection.

-The registered manager confirmed that competency and capability assessments had not been completed for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager.
-An area for improvement was identified.
+The registered manager advised that competency and capability assessments had not been undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager.
+An area for improvement was stated for the second time.